Editorial Standards

 Self‑Employment Tax, Schedule SE

 If your net self‑employment income is at least 400, you calculate self‑employment tax on Schedule SE.
+That 400 test is measured on your total net earnings from self-employment across all sources, so a single 1099-NEC under 400 does not by itself mean no SE tax is due if your combined self-employment income reaches 400.
 The Social Security portion applies up to the wage base, and the Medicare portion applies to all net earnings.
 The 2024 Social Security wage base is 168,600, and the 2025 wage base is 176,100.
-You claim the deductible half of SE tax on the 1040, but the tax itself flows through Schedule 2 Part II.
+You claim the deductible half of SE tax on the 1040 as an adjustment to income on Schedule 1, not as a reduction of the Schedule 2 line 4 figure, but the tax itself flows through Schedule 2 Part II at its full amount.

 - Social Security, 12.4 percent total on SE income up to the year’s base.